arblade/nyx/README.md

 <img src="./logo.png" width="200" style="text-">
 </p>

-**This is an ongoing work (not yet alpha), there could be some incoherences between parts of the project**
+> [!NOTE] This is an ongoing work (not yet alpha), there could be some incoherences between parts of the project

 ## Why ?